MSLNZ/pr-omega-logger/README.rst

 |github tests|

-Records the temperature, humidity and dew point from OMEGA iServers to a database and creates a web application to interact with the data.
+Log the temperature, humidity and dew point from OMEGA iServers to a database and creates a web application to interact with the data.
 The application is accessed through a web browser at ``http://<host>:<port>``.